 Follow standard drink sizes

 Don’t assume that your glass of wine is one standard serving of alcohol (10mg).
 The type of alcohol, size of a glass and the liberty of the server means you can consume more alcohol than planned very quickly.
 Check the alcohol content on the bottle or ask the server if you are unsure.

 A few shouts into the night, a top-up here or there, and you loose track of how much alcohol you’ve drunk.
 Politely say ‘no’ to these gestures and stick to the Australian Government’s recommendation of two standard drinks a day.

 Drink a low alcohol alternative

 Choose a ‘light’ option, or a less concentrated drink.
 Avoid spirits that are poured into soft drink without being measured.

 Before your first beer, plan how much you will drink over the night.
 Use this to pace yourself over each hour, taking sips and drinking non-alcoholic beverages to fill out the time.

 You are in control over what you drink.
 Don’t feel compelled to get blind-drunk because your colleagues do, or go for harder alternatives at their insistence.
 Stick to your plan and focus on socialising rather than drinking alcohol.

 Are you drinking too much alcohol?
 Do you wake up with regrets after a big night?
-Then here’s what you need to do: contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now to book on the online diary.
+Then here’s what you need to do: contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now.